isgo-golgo13/scylla-cluster-sync-rs/README.md

 **Recommendation is Option A**
-Have the dual-writer emit metrics throught the WebSocket.
+Have the dual-writer signal metrics throught the WebSocket.
 It already knows:

 - Every write that comes in
 - Source ack timing